CITIZEN FIRE ACADEMY

 OSU CFA PowerPoint presentation

-In order to actualize this vision, the Citizen Fire Academy will train volunteers to support and expand natural resource agencies with community outreach and engagement activities related to wildfire prevention and safety.
-The development and delivery of the CFA training will achieve the project goals to: educate and mobilize citizen volunteers; to increase agency outreach capacity in ways that help to create, maintain, and increase fire-adapted/Firewise communities across the state.
+In order to actualize this vision, the Citizen Fire Academy trains volunteers to support and expand natural resource agencies with community outreach and engagement activities related to wildfire prevention and safety.
+The development and delivery of the CFA educates and mobilizes citizen volunteers; increases agency outreach capacity in ways that help to create, maintain, and increases fire-adapted/Firewise communities across the state.

-The comprehensive CFA curriculum will cover fire science, home protection strategies, fuels reduction, living in a fire environment, evaluating risk, emergency planning, and volunteer outreach.
-The training will include 35 hours of classroom and field-based instruction, taught by subject experts and tailored to local conditions.
+The comprehensive CFA curriculum covers fire science, home protection strategies, fuels reduction, living in a fire environment, evaluating risk, emergency planning, and volunteer outreach.
+The training will includes 35 hours of online and field-based instruction, taught by subject experts and tailored to local conditions.

 We would love for you to be a part of the growing movement to keep Oregon and Oregonians safe from catastrophic wildfire!
 If you are interested in being a part of this innovative new program, please contact the Citizen Fire Academy Coordinator for more details.

-Course is open to Jackson and Josephine County residents
+Course is open to Jackson, Josephine, Douglas & Klamath County residents

 ODF Southwest Oregon District fire information: